Range: G2 – G#5 – F6 (D7)

 Beyoncé can flip between her chest and head voices effortlessly and maintains agility to nearly every note in her range.
 Her lower notes are nicely supported all the way down to C3, while she can phonate well into baritone vocalists’ territory in the 2nd octave.
 She again excels in this area of her voice, which exemplifies her attention to detail.
 Most women vocalists would choose to ignore or underutilize this part of the range to focus more on the higher registers.
 She loses some clarity and ease in this part of her range live, although this should be expected.

 As she ascends, she maintains a chest dominant sound that is placed quite well, maintaining a bright and powerful ring up to Eb5.
 Above this point, while she still carries support, she has more difficulty sustaining these notes as they are outside of her tessitura.
-While these notes were occasionally shrill in her younger years, she now seems to exclusively execute these notes with distortion instead of with a clear sound.
+While these notes were occasionally shrill in her younger years, she now seems to exclusively execute these notes with distortion instead of with a clear sound to obscure this.

 Beyoncé’s vocal range is just shy of four octaves, spanning G2 – G#5 – F6.